 Just nail up with a nailer (add glue if needed), and it’s pretty much self-explanatory.
 A quick and eye-pleasing fix for sure.
 I loved seeing my guys work together.

-Projects like this are a great learning experience, and my son loved being able to help in his own space.
+Projects like this are a great learning experience.
+Bonus is my son loves being able to help in his own space.
 And we can finally see our boys bedroom makeover coming together.

 Much better, right?